Illinois’ CCDD Law Update

 BiosolidsMost of us working for government at one time or another have watched our organizations respond to someone calling a politician to demand some type of law.
 Fortunately most elected officials realize that passing a law just because someone told you to is not always a good idea.
 So instead committees are created or meetings are held to discuss the proposed piece of legislation.
 This allows everyone – citizens, staff, elected officials, and other agencies and businesses – to offer comments on the pros and cons and costs of what was proposed.
 This is important because usually someone is going to think of something that might be important to know before that law is passed.

-Unfortunately in Illinois our state legislators no longer seem to be operating under this method.
-Instead we are learning of laws passed with no discussion or input from those affected.
-And most of the laws creating huge impacts and crippling operations for business, government, and our economy are those suggested by special interest groups.
-In early August, while we were still trying to figure out the confusing and cumbersome FOIA law recently passed, we found out a new law was passed to regulate dumping of clean fill like dirt, concrete, and asphalt.
-And again, instead of asking how to best administer this and what impact it will have on operations and costs, legislators seem to have just passed it only because some special interest group told them too.
+Unfortunately we occasionally learn of laws passed with no discussion or input from those affected.
+And most of these laws end up creating huge impacts and crippling operations for business, government, and our economy and are the type of laws suggested by special interest groups.
+In early August, while we were still trying to figure out the FOIA law that recently passed, we found out a new law was passed to regulate dumping of clean fill like dirt, concrete, and asphalt.

 My first inkling of something being up came from a call by our contractor asking me to sign a document as a professional engineer certifying that each load off our jobsite was free of any contamination.
 My initial reaction, along with a coworker's, was how can we sign something like that and why would we have to?
 Later that night I learned about the law, Public Act 96-1416.
 You can go read it, but like most laws, it is difficult to determine exactly what this means – there is no Common Man's Guide to a Law.